Chicken and Fennel in Rosemary-Wine Broth

 This rustic Italian entrée is perfect for a cool night.
 Serve with crusty whole grain bread, or over rice, to sop up all of the broth.

-- 1 pound(s) uncooked boneless skinless chicken breast(s), cut into bite-size chunks
+uncooked boneless skinless chicken breast(s)1 pound(s), cut into bite-size chunks

-- 1/8 tsp black pepper, freshly ground, or to taste
+black pepper⅛ tsp, freshly ground, or to taste

 - Trim stalk from fennel.
 Quarter bulb(s) lengthwise and then slice crosswise into small pieces; reserve fronds for garnish (you will have about 3 cups fennel).

 - Put chicken on a plate and sprinkle with rosemary; sprinkle with 4 tsp flour and toss to coat.

 - Heat 1 tsp oil in a large nonstick skillet over medium-high heat.
 Add chicken; cook, turning occasionally with tongs, until lightly browned, about 6 minutes.
 Transfer chicken to a plate (chicken will not be fully cooked at this point).

 - In same skillet over medium-high heat, heat remaining 2 tsp oil.
 Add fennel and onion; sauté until lightly browned and almost tender, about 7 minutes.

 - Add wine and garlic; reduce heat to low and simmer, stirring bottom of pan to scrape up browned bits, until most of wine has evaporated, about 1 minute.

 - In a small bowl, stir together broth with remaining 1 tsp flour; stir into skillet.
 Add salt and pepper; increase heat to high and bring to a boil.
 Reduce heat to medium-low and simmer for 1 minute.
 Add chicken; cook, tossing often, until chicken is cooked through, about 2 minutes.
 Garnish with reserved chopped fennel fronds and serve.